accellera-official/PySysC/README.md

 ## Running the example

 To run the example you need to clone and build the PySysC-SC repo.
-It contains the the code and libraries being used in the example.
+It contains the code and libraries being used in the example.
 This project uses [Conan.io](https://conan.io/) as package manager so it should be installed (see down below).
 To deactivate conan and use a SystemC installation just comment out the line `setup_conan()` in CMakeLists.txt and set the environment variable SYSTEMC_HOME.

 ### Run the router_eample.py